-Prerequisites: MAT 80 and ENG 82 or appropriate course waivers or ACCUPLACER scores
+Prerequisites: MAT 80 and ENG 82 or RENG 92 or appropriate course waivers or ACCUPLACER scores

 This introductory survey course covers the chemistry of life, cells, membrane transport, cellular respiration, and photosynthesis as well as major organ systems in humans.
 This course is intended for students who need a basic course prior to taking a higher-level biology course.